 The Board requires borrowers to participate in a group life insurance program administered by the Board unless the borrower has arranged alternative life insurance coverage.
-The net annual gain or loss under contract with the insurance provider (premium revenue less the cost of life insurance claims) to a maximum of \$250 on any claim, plus administrative costs, are costs or revenues of the Board and may vary from year to year.
+Prior to April 1, 2012, the net annual gain or loss under contract with the insurance provider (premium revenue less the cost of life insurance claims) to a maximum of \$250 on any claim, plus administrative costs, were costs or revenues of the Board.
+Effective April 1, 2012, the Board has transferred responsibility for insurance program collection, payment and any surplus or loss to the insurance carrier.

-16 Government contributions
+14 Government contributions

-Expenses for the year ended March 31, 2012 were paid by the Department of Agriculture on behalf of the Board.
+Expenses for the year ended March 31, 2013 were paid by the Department of Agriculture on behalf of the Board.
 Interest expense on funds borrowed to make loans is an expense of the Nova Scotia Department of Finance.
 Accordingly, these expenses are included in Government Contributions in the Statement of Operations.

-17 Related party transactions
+15 Related party transactions

 The Board is related to all other departments, agencies, boards and commissions of the Province of Nova Scotia.
 The Nova Scotia Department of Finance is the sole source of funding for loans (see note 1).
-Property used by the Nova Scotia Agricultural College is property purchased by the Board for college use and will eventually be transferred to another government department.
+During the year, the Board transferred real estate property held for use by the former Nova Scotia Agricultural College to Dalhousie University and the Province of Nova Scotia at its cost of \$632 and \$354 respectively.
 Transactions with other provincial entities were entered into in the normal course of business.